jasonpanosso/corn-jam-1/Docs/levels.md

 `LevelManager` is automatically instantiated into each scene that has an LDtk level prefab via a custom level prefab configured in `Assets/LDtkData/CornLevelsLDtk.ldtk`

-`LevelManager` contains a list of `LevelData` objects which contains information about each level, including the corresponding scene that should be loaded, the level number(index), and the "formatted"(user-facing) name.
+`LevelManager` contains a list of `Level` objects which contains information about each level, including the corresponding scene that should be loaded, the level number(index), and the "formatted"(user-facing) name.